blade-01/frontend-mentor/README.md

 ## Welcome! 👋

-> These are the projects from my [Frontend Mentor](https://www.frontendmentor.io) challenges ranging from Newbie-Junior-Intermediate.
+> These are the projects from my [Frontend Mentor](https://www.frontendmentor.io) challenges ranging from Newbie-Junior-Intermediate-Advanced.

 ## Newbie